 Students will meet peers from across the CDL network and interact with the CDL team and community members.
 An integrated approach of large and small break-out room activities are incorporated into the virtual modules.

 The ideal candidates are young women between 14-18 years of age.
-A curious, open-mind, and enjoys testing ideas and solving problems.
-Someone looking to connect with others with similar interests in STEM, business and entrepreneurship.
+A curious, open-mind person who enjoys testing ideas and solving problems – someone looking to connect with others with similar interests in STEM, business and entrepreneurship.
 Students must have a parent/guardian sign a participation agreement to access the CDL community.

 The Health Module highlights science and technologies with the potential to meaningfully enhance human health and wellness.
 Areas of interest include: biotechnology, diagnostics tools/platforms, digital health, medical devices, therapeutics, biopharmaceuticals and other drug discoveries.